-Indianapolis, Indiana’s Michael Leppert is a communications consultant, a writer, and an adjunct professor.
-He received his B.S. in Public Affairs from Indiana University and his M.S. in Communication from Northwestern University.
-He is proud to have spent his career working within his chosen field of study of government and communications.
+Indianapolis, Indiana’s Michael Leppert is a lecturer at Indiana University’s Kelley School of Business, an adjunct professor at IU’s O’Neill School of Public and Environmental Affairs, a columnist and an author.
+He received his B.S. in Public Affairs from IU and his M.S. in Communication from Northwestern University.
+He is proud to have spent his career working within his chosen fields of study–government and communication.

 Immediately following his time as a student at IU, Michael went to work for the State of Indiana.
 His government career began at the Indiana Boys School, leaving there after five years as the program manager in the Intensive Treatment Unit (Maximum Security).
 His next eight years were significantly different as a manager at the Indiana Utility Regulatory Commission.
 The last five years of his public service were spent as the Executive Director of the IURC.

 It was in this role that his ability to communicate broadly began to shine.
 Explaining complicated subject matter like utility markets and regulation to large groups of interested and often angry people gave Michael a long list of unique experiences.
 Whether the discussion covered transitioning monopoly markets to competitive ones, or system vulnerabilities due to Y2K (remember that?), the audience varied not only from day to day, but moment to moment.